 - If you invest £50,000 into a £200,000 house and the price doubles, your house is worth £400,000 and you have made £200,000, after backing out the mortgage

-Yes I know houses are more work, and need maintenance and whatnot.
+Yes I know houses are more work and need maintenance, interest is a cost, and whatnot.
 The point still stands.
-Taking on debt has multiplied the return from property several times over.
+Taking on debt usually multiplies the return from home ownership several times over.

-Most of us don’t work at hedge funds, and will never get access to cheap debt to gear up our stock market investments like we can with property.
+Most of us don’t work at hedge funds.
+We will never get access to cheap debt to gear up our stock market investments like we can with property, even if it was advisable.
+(It isn’t !)

 5. There are no margin calls on mortgages